 Next, for woofers, you need to learn about the subsonic filter.
 This is a crucial part of the setup.
 When the music frequency goes lower than that which the subwoofer system can reproduce with any guts you are wasting a lot of energy asking the amplifier to create those parts of the music.
 Worse still, your woofer will try its best to create them and find itself moving backwards and forwards at very large levels of excursion and distortion from the overstretched amplifier.
 Many bass amplifiers do not have subsonic filters - this is MADNESS and results in a lot of burned out woofers and amplifiers.
-Many bass amplifiers DO have subsonic filters that their owners do not understand - this is MADNESS and results in a lot of burned out woofers and amplifiers!!!
+Many bass amplifiers do not understand - this is MADNESS and results in a lot of burned ont understand - this is MADNESS and results in a lot of burned amplifiers!!!